-- A. The TSP certifies that the shipment has been delivered in good condition and submits certified invoices for payments of services rendered. - B. The certified invoice is sent to the activity designated in the shipping request.
+- 3.9.1.
+The TSP certifies that the shipment has been delivered in good condition and submits certified invoices for payments of services rendered. - 3.9.2.
+The certified invoice is sent to the activity designated in the shipping request.

-130310.
-Contracting Officer
+3.10 Contracting Officer (130310)

-A Contracting Officer is a United States military officer or civilian employee who has been properly appointed on a SF 1402.
+A contracting officer is a U.S. military officer or civilian employee who has been properly appointed on a SF 1402, Certificate of Appointment.

-- A. A Contracting Officer has the authority to enter into, administer, and/or terminate contracts and make related determinations and findings.
-See definition of Contracting Officer in FAR Subpart 2.1. - B. Within the context of this chapter (for transportation charges falling outside of TPPS processes) the Contracting Officer: - 1.
-Prepares solicitations and contracts for transportation and/or transportation related services; - 2.
-Specifies authorization of prepaid freight in contracts; - 3.
-Ensures that the requirements of the DTR 4500.9-R Part II are included in appropriate contracts for all applicable shipments and enforces these requirements with regard to shipments under their control; and - 4.
-Includes in the solicitation and contract all applicable services, provisions, clauses and instructions concerning first destination transportation charges and identifies a separate LOA for prepaid freight.

-1304 PAYMENT, AUDITS, AND COLLECTIONS

-130401.
-Request for Payment
+- 3.10.1.
+A contracting officer has the authority to enter into, administer, and/or terminate contracts, and make related determinations and findings.
+See definition of contracting officer in FAR 2.1. - 3.10.2.
+Within the context of this chapter (for transportation charges falling outside of TPPS processes) the contracting officer: - 3.10.2.1.
+Prepares solicitations and contracts for transportation and/or transportation-related services; - 3.10.2.2.
+Specifies authorization of prepaid freight in contracts; - 3.10.2.3.
+Ensures that the requirements of the DTR 4500.9-R are included in appropriate contracts for all applicable shipments and enforces these requirements concerning shipments under their control; and - 3.10.2.4.
+Includes in the solicitation and contract all applicable services, provisions, clauses, and instructions concerning first destination transportation charges and electronic invoicing.
+The solicitation and contract must also identify a separate LOA for prepaid freight. - 4.0 PAYMENT, AUDITS, AND COLLECTIONS (1304) - 4.1 Request for Payment (130401)

-The entitlement office will process a request for payment in accordance with the applicable commercial rates, fares, or charges for transportation by any common carrier of any property for the United States, or on its behalf, as approved by the TO/TMO or designee and certified by the CO.
-Transportation payments will be made by the paying office designated in the contract.
+The payment office will process a request for payment in accordance with the applicable commercial rates, fares, or charges for transportation by any common carrier of any property for the United States, or on its behalf, as approved by the TO/TMO, or designee, and certified by the certifying officer.
+Transportation payments will be made by the payment office designated in the contract.

-130402.
-Prepayment Audit
+4.2 Prepayment Audit (130402)

-Title 31 U.S.C. §3726 establishes that each agency that receives a bill from a carrier or freight forwarder for transporting an individual or property for the United States Government shall verify its correctness (to include transportation rates, freight classifications, or proper combinations thereof) using a prepayment audit, prior to payment and in accordance with this title and regulations prescribed by the General Services Administration (GSA) pursuant to this title.
+Title 31 U.S.C. § 3726 establishes that each agency that receives a bill from a carrier or freight forwarder for transporting an individual or property for the U.S. Government must verify its correctness (to include transportation rates, freight classifications, or proper combinations thereof) using a prepayment audit, in accordance with regulations prescribed by the GSA.
 Meal tickets and meal checks are not subject to audit since they do not represent bills from a TSP.
-Implementing instructions are in 41 CFR §102-118 which provides responses to the most frequently asked questions concerning transportation payments and audit.
+Implementing instructions are in 41 CFR 102-118, which provides responses to the most frequently asked questions concerning transportation payments and audit.